Pick 1 title (2 titles for Prime members) from our collection of bestsellers and new releases.

 By confirming your purchase, you agree to Audible's Conditions of Use and Amazon's Privacy Notice.
 Taxes where applicable.

-Publisher's Summary
+Publisher's summary

 Penguin presents the audiobook edition of Chaos written by Tom O'Neill with Dan Piepenbring, read by Kevin Stillwell.

-In 1999, when Tom O’Neill was assigned a magazine piece about the 30th anniversary of the Manson murders, he worried there was nothing new to say.
+In 1999, when Tom O’Neill was assigned a magazine piece about the thirtieth anniversary of the Manson murders, he worried there was nothing new to say.
 Weren’t the facts indisputable?
-Charles Manson had ordered his teenage followers to commit seven brutal murders and in his thrall, they’d gladly complied.
-But when O’Neill began reporting the story, he kept finding holes in the prosecutor Vincent Bugliosi’s narrative, long enshrined in the best-selling Helter Skelter.
+Charles Manson had ordered his teenage followers to commit seven brutal murders, and in his thrall, they’d gladly complied.
+But when O’Neill began reporting the story, he kept finding holes in the prosecutor Vincent Bugliosi’s narrative, long enshrined in the bestselling Helter Skelter.
 Before long, O’Neill had questions about everything from the motive to the manhunt.
 Though he’d never considered himself a conspiracy theorist, the Manson murders swallowed the next two decades of his career.
 He was obsessed.

 PLEASE NOTE: When you purchase this title, the accompanying PDF will be available in your Audible Library along with the audio.